 Although it was among the most successful black-owned businesses in America during the early twentieth century, the Madam C. J. Walker Manufacturing Company did not keep pace with changing times and increased competition.
 It ceased operations in 1981.

 The Walker Theatre Center, a project Madam Walker began in Indianapolis before her death, has been revived in recent years as an important performing arts facility.
-Walker’s birthplace has been converted into the City Hall of Delta, her home town.
+Walker’s birthplace has been converted into the City Hall of Delta.
+The National Trust for Historic Preservation declared Villa Lewaro a "national treasure" in 2014 and efforts are underway to preserve the mansion.

 Cite This Entry